verath/owbot-bot/README.md

 go install github.com/verath/owbot-bot
 ```

-Then run it, supplying a Discord Bot ID and a Bot Token:
+Then run it, supplying a Discord bot token:

 ```
-owbot-bot -id "BOT_ID" -token "BOT_TOKEN"
+owbot-bot -token "BOT_TOKEN"
 ```

 ## Adding the bot to a channel